PlatformaSoft/nfcard-android/README.md

 How to use
 ==============

-1) Add android.permisson.NFC to permissions list required by your application in AndroidManifest.xml
+1) Add android.permission.NFC to permissions list required by your application in AndroidManifest.xml

 2) Create an Activity class that exetends AbstractEmvClientActivity, and implement following methods: